Piano-Hand-Archive/Piano-Hand-Algorithms/README.md

 ## Command Format

-The output text files use a specific format for the robot controller:
+The output text files use a specific format designed for the robot controller:

 ```text
 <time>:step:<prev_note>-<curr_note>